drtbz/k8s-hackathon/day1/1_docker_fundamentals/07_dockerfile_multistage.md

 # Dockerfile - Level II (multi stage builds using a simple dotnet core app)

+> ### You'll be doing this when building the app as well, so feel free to search for dockerfile examples based on the programming language / framework of your choice.
+Below `dotnet` example is just for reference.

 ## Containerize a simple dotnet app

 1. Create a folder called `my-apps` and `cd` into it.